usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

     ));
 }

-// Find the contribution of a diffuse light to the color of a point float diffuseLight(vec3 p, vec3 lightPos){
+// Find the contribution of diffuse light to the color of a point float diffuseLight(vec3 p, vec3 lightPos){
     // https://timcoster.com/2020/02/11/raymarching-shader-pt1-glsl/
     vec3 l = normalize(lightPos-p); // Light Vector